-Clause 1.7 amends the Drug Misuse and Trafficking Act to provide that section 25B offences are to be dealt with summarily.
-Section 25B makes it an offence to manufacture, produce, possess or supply a substance listed in schedule 9 of the Poisons List under section 8 of the Poisons and Therapeutic Goods Act 1966 (NSW).
-The level of criminality attaching to offences concerning schedule 9 substances reflects that concerning psychoactive drugs in part C of the Drug Misuse and Trafficking Act: both sets of offences carry a maximum penalty of two years imprisonment.
-Dealing with schedule 9 substances summarily will be consistent with offences relating to psychoactive substances.
+Schedule 1.7 amends the Drug Misuse and Trafficking Act to provide that section 25B offences are to be dealt with summarily.
+Section 25B makes it an offence to manufacture, produce, possess or supply a substance listed in schedule 9 of the Poisons and Therapeutic Goods Act 1966.
+The level of criminality attaching to offences concerning schedule 9 substances reflects that concerning psychoactive drugs in part 2C of the Drug Misuse and Trafficking Act-both sets of offences carry a maximum penalty of two years imprisonment.
+Dealing with schedule 9 substances summarily will be consistent with offences relating topsychoactive substances.
 The amendment will apply retrospectively to existing offences, including those that have already been committed to the District Court.
-Where an accused has not yet been arraigned on an indictment containing a section 258 offence, the District Court may remit the matter to the Local Court to be disposed of summarily, if the court considers it is in the interests of justice to do so.
+Where an accused has not yet been arraigned on an indictment containing a section 25B offence, the District Court may remit the matter to the Local Court to be disposed of summarily, if the court considers it is in the interests of justice to do so.

-Clause 1.8 of schedule 1 amends the Graffiti Control Act 2008 to extend the time within which a charge under the Act must be brought from six months to two years.
+Schedule 1.8 the Graffiti Control Act 2008 to extend the time within which a charge under the Act must be brought from six months to two years.
 The primary objective of the Graffiti Control Act is to have all graffiti offences dealt with under one Act.
 Increasingly, offenders are recording graffiti offences using technology such as camera-enabled mobile phones.
 Records of offences may be discovered more than six months after they have been committed.
 Extending the time limit to two years will allow more of these offences to be charged under the Graffiti Control Act rather than as property damage under the Crimes Act.
 It will provide more graffiti offenders with an opportunity to participate in council clean-up schemes and graffiti education programs under the Act.

-Clause 1.9 of schedule 1 introduces a new offence of unlawful re-entry on inclosed lands.
+Schedule 1.9 introduces a new offence of unlawful re-entry on inclosed lands.
 The offence will apply to event venues, defined as that part of inclosed lands used for organised, ticketed events.
 The offence will apply where a person re-enters a certain venue following a direction (a "re-entry prohibition") to leave and not return.

-The introduction of this offence responds to New South Wales Police concerns about people who repeatedly contravene directions to leave sporting and public entertainment venues.
-Some Acts and instruments allow higher penalties to be imposed for a repeat offence in respect of larger venues [for example the Sydney Cricket and Sydney Football Stadium By-law 2009].
-These amendments are intended to apply an escalating penalty regime for repeat offenders in respect of other, similar, venues which may not have their own banning scheme, but who confront similar problems.
+The introduction of this offence responds to New South Wales police concerns about people who repeatedly contravene directions to leave sporting and public entertainment venues.
+Some Acts and instruments allow higher penalties to be imposed for a repeat offence in respect of larger venues (for example, the Sydney Cricket and Sydney Football Stadium By-law 2009).
+These amendments are intended to apply an escalating penalty regime for repeat offenders in respect of other, similar, venues that may not have their own banning scheme, but who confront similar problems.

 To apply, the re-entry prohibition must specify the organised sporting or public exhibition event the prohibition applies to, its duration and the reason for the prohibition.
 The prohibition can apply to just the organised event at the venue from which the person was directed to leave, or to any other event, venue or organised event for which the authority giving the prohibition is responsible.
 An example would be where a spectator is directed to leave a sporting event and not return to all matches of that sporting code for the duration of the season.
-The prohibition however can only apply to a ticketed event, and only while that event is taking place.
+The prohibition, however, can only apply to a ticketed event, and only while that event is taking place.
 It cannot apply to the whole venue.
 The re-entry prohibition can be in the form of a formal banning notice under existing legislation.